ABridoux/scout/Sources/Scout/Scout.docc/Extensions/path-explorer.md

 - ``add(_:at:)-2kii6``
 - ``add(_:at:)-2zxor``

-### Adding values in place
+### Adding values in a new explorer

-The "adding" functions are the counterpart of the "add" ones, but will modify the explorer in place rather than returning a new one.
+The "adding" functions are the counterpart of the "set" ones, but will return a new explorer rather than modify it.

 - ``adding(_:at:)-7fd9c``
 - ``adding(_:at:)-4ju9b``